nruhm/diarscription/docs/reference/audio/sample-b/gold-reference.md

 305
 00:18:47,973 --> 00:18:53,292
-# Adam talks again but it is too quiet/unrecognizable before this text
-[SPEAKER_01]: Too many knobs for me to it or whatever you're plugging into it it's all built on the screen
+[SPEAKER_01]: Too many knobs for me once you hook up or connect the mics to it or whatever you plug into it, it's already built-in.
 [SPEAKER_00]: Cool.

 306